marcosmoura/ynab-sync-investments/docs/APP_DESCRIPTION.md

 ## Frontend

-This will be written by me, so no need to code anything related to it.
+This will be written later.
 But just as a summary, it will contain:

 - A homepage where the user can add the investments:
   - A button to add new that leads to a dialog where it is possible to add investments.
 The investments are not transactions but rather the total amount for a certain stock, bond, crypto...